samswen/lambda-emfiles/readme.md

 # what does it do:

 1) report file descriptor leaks to help find out the leakage.
-2) prevent it by exiting the process when there is a deficit of file descriptors.
+2) prevent it by exiting the process before there is a deficit of file descriptors.

 # detail of the issue and solution